dsccommunity/FailoverClusterDsc/README.md

 ### xClusterProperty

-Configures properties of a failover cluster.
+Configures cluster properties on a failover cluster.

 #### Requirements for xClusterProperty